syncthing/docs/users/faq-parts/usage.rst

-An alternative way is to shut down Syncthing, move the folder on disk (including the ``.stfolder`` marker), edit the path directly in ``config.xml`` in the configuration folder (see :ref:`config`) and then start Syncthing again.
+An alternative way is to shut down Syncthing, move the folder on disk (including the ``.stfolder`` marker), edit the path directly in ``config.xml`` in the configuration folder (see :doc:`/users/config`) and then start Syncthing again.

 How do I configure multiple users on a single machine?
 ------------------------------------------------------

 Each user should run their own Syncthing instance.
-Be aware that you might need to configure listening ports such that they do not overlap (see :ref:`config`).
+Be aware that you might need to configure listening ports such that they do not overlap (see :doc:`/users/config`).

 Does Syncthing support syncing between folders on the same system?
 ------------------------------------------------------------------